 There may also be times when your workload priorities may take you away from the web project.
 Realizing that this may impact other Web Team projects, we may be forced to lower the priority of or re-schedule a project if deliverables are not received in a timely manner.

 Please note: If a project is at the final review stage and we do not receive final approval, the Web Team will publish the new content after sending you a request for approval so that our users benefit from the new content and the effort put into the project does not go to waste.

-- We will not link to PCC affiliated programs that are not within a PCC website.
-Domains may expire or get hacked and are taken over by a commercial enterprise that you wouldn't want PCC affiliated with.
+We don't link to PCC affiliated programs that are not within the PCC website.
+Domains may expire, get hacked or get taken over by a commercial enterprise we wouldn't want PCC affiliated with.
 It has happened in the past, so we have developed a strict standard on linking to outside sites.
 The pcc.edu domain name is also an important branding tool supporting PCC marketing efforts.